Poojashri24/CampaignAutomation/README.md

 ## Observations

 - The Create Campaign API allows multiple campaigns with the same name by assigning a unique campaign ID to each request.
-- Campaign data is persisted until the application is reset using the provided reset functionality.
+- Campaign data persists between test executions until the application is reset.

 ---